 Cost of diagnosing the B1030 RAM code

 Labor: 1.0The cost of diagnosing the B1030 RAM code is 1.0 hour of labor.
-The auto repair labor rates vary by location, your vehicle's make and model, and even your engine type.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)

 B1030 RAM DescriptionThe Evaporator Temperature Sensor is a variable resistor that changes in conjunction with temperature, or otherwise known as a thermistor.
 The Evaporator Temperature Sensor is located in the HVAC housing downstream of the A/C evaporator.
 The A/C Heater Module monitors the evaporator temperature by monitoring the voltage change of the Evaporator Temperature Sensor Signal circuit.
 If the monitored voltage drops below or rises above a predetermined voltage, a Diagnostic Trouble Code (DTC) will set.
 For further information.